samgiles/php-develbox-puppet/README.md

 ## Usage

-Once you have a blank VM  (You may need to tweak bootstrap for non Enterprise Linux distros), run `./setup.sh <hostname>` and it should automatically set up the VM for you.
+Once you have a blank installation of an Enterprise Linux distro (You may need to tweak bootstrap for non Enterprise Linux distros), run `./setup.sh <hostname>` and it should automatically set up the machine ready for development for you.
 Tested and works on CentOS 6.3+

 If you find it useful feel free to fork etc.